andrewazores/jfr-custom-events/README.md

 ## Build

 Make sure to have Java 14 installed.
+For containerized demos, you will also need podman (2.0.4), podman-compose (0.1.5), and/or kompose (1.21.0).
 Run the following to build this project:

 ```shell